The Complete Shade Solution

 The last measurements are for the height of each of the posts, measured up to the eyebolt due to the need for 3D projection, particularly for designs such as the Hypar.
 You will need to ensure that the land is flat, and if this is not the case then you will need to create a piece of string and run it around the posts ensuring it is level by using a spirit level.
 Accuracy of the actual post height is not as critical as the difference in heights between them.

 Please see our measuring advice sheet and use our measuring forms on our resources page when placing an order for garden shade sails.
+Once ordered, we will take care of the manufacturing process deliver your sail shades direct to your door.

 What do I need to consider when ordering a shade sail?